About The Key Smartcard

 Are the cheapest fares always available on The Key?

-Can I buy a ticket for the Key on the train?
+Can I buy a ticket for the Key Smartcard on the train?

-Can I buy tickets for The Key Smartcard from any other train operators or London Underground stations?
+Can I buy tickets for my Key Smartcard from other train operators?

 Is there a limit on how many tickets I can buy for the Key?